acarril/acarril.github.io/_posts/2018-05-15-atom-hydrogen.md

 draft: false
 ---

+**Edited September, 2018 to reflect the new availability of using Hydrogen with Stata**.

 Less than a year ago I wrote a [long post praising Sublime](/posts/use-st3).
 However, [times are a changin'](https://www.youtube.com/watch?v=e7qQ6_RV4VQ), and during this time I've reconsidered my choice of text editor.
 So without further ado, let me bring forth to you what I believe is the ultimate one: